unclewalter/tilde-festival-website/_podcast/Tilde_2016-001_Hello-World.md

 duration: "4:33"

 ---
-Stop adding html muthafukka!

-With Alice away this week on tour with Alvin Lucier, Vince is left to take on three new music demigods, Brian Ferneyhough, Irvine Arditti and Jessica Aszodi in a heated discussion.
+With Alice away this week on tour with Karlheinz Stockhausen's reanimated head, Vince is left to take on three new music demigods, Brian Ferneyhough, Irvine Arditti and Jessica Aszodi in a heated discussion on the use of android performers in New Complexity.